 For meat: Jackfruit is a nice one if you’re looking for something savoury like pulled pork – just cover it with BBQ sauce and bake it!

 For cheese: Finally, nutritional yeast is hard to beat – it adds that slight cheesy note and yeasty flavour to everything it’s added to.

 If you’re wanting to make the switch to vegan I always encourage a transition into it, not going “cold turkey”.
 Continue to use up things in your fridge that aren’t vegan ie: milk, butter, mayo, cheese etc. then the next time you go to the store intend to replace those products with a vegan substitute.
 There are plenty of amazing products to replace butter and mayo on the market now.
 Swapping for a plant-based milk is easy too!
 Try things and be open to using these as you normally would.
 It’s a small adjustment that you won’t have to fuss about too much.

 Another step would be to change up your food shopping routine.
-Familiarize yourself with your supermarket.
-You probably have a routine when you go in and haven’t explore half of what’s available there!
-There are lots of vegan friendly snacks plus a ton of fruits and vegetables you’ve probably also never bother to experiment with.
+Familiarise yourself with your supermarket.
+You probably have a routine when you go in and haven’t explored half of what’s available there!
+There are lots of vegan friendly snacks plus a ton of fruits and vegetables you’ve probably also never bothered to experiment with.
 There is so much variety of plant foods and it’s now about being open to incorporating more of that into your diet rather than relying on meat and dairy products.

 Rukmini Iyer, author of The Green Roasting Tin